Charts are only available in React

 - Bullet chart: Use as an extension to the bar chart to measure data with thresholds and static ranges.

-- Donut chart: Use to show the relationship of a set of values to a whole, or progress completion as a percentage; best used to display data with a small number of categories (example: 2-5 categories).
+- Donut chart: Use to show the relationship of a set of values to a whole or to show progress completion as a percentage.
+Donut charts are best used to display data with a small number of categories (example: 2-5 categories).
+Use the middle of the chart to highlight a data point.

-- Line chart: Use to compare several data sets, or to show data over a period of time.
+- Line chart: Use to compare several data sets or to show data changes over a period of time.
+Line charts work best when small changes exist within the data.

 - Sparkline: Use to show how values change over time for multiple sets of data.
-Useful alternative to the line chart when multiple lines need to be plotted.
+Sparkline charts offer an alternative to the line chart when multiple lines need to be plotted.
+Axis values are not labeled, but a tooltip can be used to display the value at a given point.

 Charts in cards